Can you really eat all you want and still lose weight?

 time-stealers are adding to your stress levels.

---Practice saying no. If you can't do it, have someone else do it
+--Practice saying no. If you can't do it, have someone else

 for you.